Subtitles and Transcript

 2:23 Now the researchers estimated that over the eight years they were tracking deaths, 182,000 Americans died prematurely, not from stress, but from the belief that stress is bad for you.
 (Laughter) That is over 20,000 deaths a year.
 Now, if that estimate is correct, that would make believing stress is bad for you the 15th largest cause of death in the United States last year, killing more people than skin cancer, HIV/AIDS and homicide.

 2:58 You can see why this study freaked me out.
 Here I've been spending so much energy telling people stress is bad for your health.

 4:24 Okay.
-I want you all to count backwards from 996 in increments of seven.
-You're going to do this out loud as fast as you can, starting with 996.
+(Laughter) I want you all to count backwards from 996 in increments of seven.
+You're going to do this out loud, as fast as you can, starting with 996.
 Go!
-Audience: (Counting) Go faster.
+(Audience counting) Go faster.
 Faster please.
 You're going too slow.
-Stop.
+(Audience counting) Stop.
 Stop, stop, stop.
 That guy made a mistake.
 We are going to have to start all over again.
 (Laughter) You're not very good at this, are you?
 Okay, so you get the idea.
-Now, if you were actually in this study, you'd probably be a little stressed out.
+If you were actually in this study, you'd probably be a little stressed out.
 Your heart might be pounding, you might be breathing faster, maybe breaking out into a sweat.
 And normally, we interpret these physical changes as anxiety or signs that we aren't coping very well with the pressure.

 7:29 Now I said I have over a decade of demonizing stress to redeem myself from, so we are going to do one more intervention.
 I want to tell you about one of the most under-appreciated aspects of the stress response, and the idea is this: Stress makes you social.